 Many people take great pride in the presentation of their homes, so adding the finishing touches of hanging art, photos or important documents can sometimes become a slightly more tedious project than anticipated.
 Okay, okay, this all may sound very strange to some, but for those of you who, like me, have struggled with the ongoing dilemma of finding the perfect frame…here are just a few suggestions to assist you:

-When I look through a home décor book or a magazine on interior design, one thing is pretty apparent —everything matches or compliments each element of a room.
-So, when it comes to framing anything from a diploma to a Van Gogh (it could happen), try to first get a sense of where it will be placed.
+When you look through a home décor book or a magazine on interior design, one thing is pretty apparent —everything matches or compliments each element of a room.
+So, when it comes to framing anything from a diploma to a Van Gogh, try to first get a sense of where it will be placed.
 Is the room full of bright, vibrant colors, or is it more neutral with slightly muted colors?
 Also, is the architecture and furniture casual, traditional, sophisticated or contemporary?
 Try to stick with the room’s theme and you can’t go wrong!

 However, when choosing your mat color, always try to contrast the wall.
-If the wall has a busy wall paper or is a darker color, try to choose a simple light colored mat.
+If the wall has a busy wallpaper design or is a darker color, try to choose a simple light-colored mat.
 If the wall is a solid light color, choose a darker mat with some possible texture to it.

-I grew up in a household where my mother hung every frame up wherever it fit on the wall.
-Yes, the pieces were always nice to look at, but the disorganization of the arrangement made them look…well, not quite right.
-My suggestion is this; make each hung piece look as though it belongs there.
-Strong diagonal lines create a more exciting or dramatic look (which would look terrific up a stair case), but make sure they are equally spaced apart.
+Many of us grew up in a household where every frame was hung up wherever it would fit on the wall.
+Yes, the pieces were always nice to look at, but the disorganization of the arrangement was a bit jarring to the eyes.
+The best way to put frames on display?
+Make each piece you hang look as though it belongs there.
+Strong diagonal lines create a more exciting or dramatic look (which would look terrific up a staircase), but make sure they are equally spaced apart.
 This also creates a more casual feel to the room.
 Pieces hung in a more symmetrical arrangement create a formal atmosphere and add balance to the room.

 Pay attention to wall size!
-This was another issue my mother had (sorry mom).
-She would put a very small object alone on a large wall.
-It’s okay to put a small frames large walls, don’t get me wrong, but try to group 4 together in a box formation, or in another eye catching grouping in the center of the wall.
+Don’t hang a very small object alone on a large wall.
+It’s okay to put smaller frames on large walls but try to group four together in a box formation or in another eye-catching grouping in the center of the wall.
 This is much more appropriate to fit the large space.
-I always try to stick with smaller pictures for narrow walls and bigger images for larger walls.
+As a general rule, try to stick with smaller pictures for narrow walls and bigger images for larger walls.